sonic-net/SONiC/doc/acl/Everflow-test-plan.md

 ##### ACL rule for matching "IN_PORTS"
 Now the SONiC ACL rules support matching "IN_PORTS".
 New ACL rule for matching "IN_PORTS" need to be added and covered.

+#### ACL rule for matching ICMP type and code
+The SONiC ACL rules also support matching ICMP type and code.
+New ACL rules for matching ICMP type and code need to be added and covered.
+The acl-loader utility does not support ICMP type and code yet.
+The sonic-cfggen tool will be used for directly loading such ACL rules to config_db.

 ##### IPv6 everflow
 The existing scripts only covered IPv6.
 IPv6 is also supported by SONiC now.
 The scripts need to be extended to cover IPv6 everflow too.
 To cover IPv6:
 * Everflow ACL table of type "MIRRORV6" needs to be defined and loaded during testing.